Cost Analysis Guidance and Procedures

 Work Breakdown Structure (WBS)

-The MIL-STD-881D, effective April 9, 2018, and superseding MIL-STD-881C, shall be implemented for all MDAP and MAIS programs that meet the requirements for CSDR reporting.
-The MIL-STD-881D contains 11 different WBS appendices, addressing Aircraft, Ships, Vehicles, Space, UAV, Common Elements etc. MIL-STD-881D now provides an understanding of how the sustainment cost reporting structure is related to the defense material systems work breakdown structure reporting.
-The WBS is a product-oriented family tree composed of hardware, software, services, data, and facilities.
-For standard CSDR Plan templates by commodity and phase, see the DCARC Standard Plans CSDR Plan Standards
+The MIL-STD-881E, effective October 10, 2020, and superseding MIL-STD-881D, shall be implemented for all MDAP and MAIS programs that meet the requirements for CSDR reporting.
+The MIL-STD-881E contains 11 different WBS appendices, addressing Aircraft, Ships, Vehicles, Space, UAV, Common Elements, etc. MIL-STD-881E now establishes WBS commonality at either level 3 or 4 for Government System Test and Evaluation (ST&E) and Contractor ST&E. The WBS is a product-oriented family tree composed of hardware, software, services, data, and facilities.
+For standard CSDR Plan templates by commodity and phase, see the CSDR Plan Standards.

 Federal Acquisition Regulation